dentarg/auth0-blog/_posts/2018-01-11-how-to-authenticate-firebase-and-angular-with-auth0-part-2.markdown

 * Implement an inappropriate language filter for comments
 * Implement authorization roles to create an admin user with the rights to delete other peoples' comments
 * Add functionality to support comment editing
-* Add comments to individual dogs' detail pages using additional Firestore collections
+* Add comments to individual dog detail pages using additional Firestore collections
 * Add testing
-* And much more!front end
+* And much more!